penrose/penrose/packages/synthesizer/README.md

   --synth-setting=SET  A JSON file containing parameters for the synthesizerI
 ```

+## Getting started

+- Follow the instruction in the [wiki page](https://github.com/penrose/penrose/wiki/Building-and-running) to install Penrose.
+- Run one of the examples below to try out the synthesizer.

 ## Examples (w/ batch-rendering via `@penrose/automator`)

 Examples are currently encoded as scripts in `package.json`.
 The source files are stored in `__tests__`.